 Your registered information is only released once the Registry has been provided with:

-The registration fee for a lifetime is $29.95.
+Last Will and Testament registration is free.
 Every year, you will receive an email reminding you to update your will or its location.
 If you do rewrite or relocate your will, you are always able to update your registration.

+Once registered, a certificate will be emailed to you to print out and place in a location where your family can find it.
 Be certain to tell your loved ones that you are registered.
-This tells them where to locate your estate documents while keeping those documents private and secure until needed.
+Registration will help your family to locate your estate documents while keeping those documents private and secure until needed.